sheegaon/wordpool/README.md

 ### 2. Copy Round
 - **Cost**: \$100 or \$90 (full amount deducted immediately, \$90 refunded on timeout)
-- **Dynamic Pricing**: When prompts waiting for copies exceeds 10, copy rounds cost \$90 total (system contributes \$10 to maintain \$300 prize pool per wordset)
+- **Dynamic Pricing**: When prompts waiting for copies exceeds 10, copy rounds cost \$90 total (system contributes \$10 to maintain \$300 prize pool per phraseset)
-- **Process**: Player receives ONLY the word submitted by a prompt player (without the original prompt) and must submit a similar/related word
+- **Process**: Player receives ONLY the phrase submitted by a prompt player (without the original prompt) and must submit a similar/related phrase
-- **Word Requirements**: Same as Prompt Round, plus no duplicate of the original word
+- **Phrase Requirements**: Same as Prompt Round, plus no duplicate of the original phrase
-- **Duplicate Handling**: If submitted word matches the original, submission is rejected and player must choose a different word (timer continues)
+- **Duplicate Handling**: If submitted phrase matches the original, submission is rejected and the player must choose a different phrase (timer continues)
 - **Timing**: 3-minute (180-second) submission window
 - **Abandonment**: If expired, round cancelled, forfeit \$10 entry fee (\$90 or \$81 refunded).
 Associated prompt_round returned to queue for another player to attempt (same player blocked from retry for 24 hours).
-- **Queue**: Once 2 different copy players successfully submit, the word set (1 original + 2 copies) moves to voting queue
+- **Queue**: Once 2 different copy players successfully submit, the phrase set (1 original + 2 copies) moves to voting queue

 ### 3. Vote Round
 - **Cost**: \$1 (deducted immediately)
-- **Process**: Player sees the original prompt and three words (1 original + 2 copies in randomized order per voter) and votes for which they believe is the original
+- **Process**: Player sees the original prompt and three phrases (1 original + 2 copies in randomized order per voter) and votes for which they believe is the original
 - **Timing**: 60-second hard limit (frontend enforces, backend has 5-second grace period)
 - **Abandonment**: No vote = forfeit \$1
 - **Voting Pool**:
   - Minimum 3 votes before finalization (AI will provide necessary votes after 10 minutes of inactivity - Phase 3+)
-  - Maximum 20 votes per word set
+  - Maximum 20 votes per phrase set
-  - After 3rd vote received: word set remains open for 10 minutes OR until 5th vote received, whichever comes first
+  - After 3rd vote received: phrase set remains open for 10 minutes OR until 5th vote received, whichever comes first
   - After 5th vote received: accept additional voters for 60 seconds only
-  - After 20th vote OR (5+ votes AND 60 seconds elapsed since 5th vote), word set closes
+  - After 20th vote OR (5+ votes AND 60 seconds elapsed since 5th vote), phrase set closes
-- **Restrictions**: The 3 contributors (1 prompt + 2 copy players) cannot vote on their own word set (filtered at assignment).
-Voters can vote once per word set.
+- **Restrictions**: The 3 contributors (1 prompt + 2 copy players) cannot vote on their own phrase set (filtered at assignment).
+Voters can vote once per phrase set.

 ---